tripolious/searcher-cookbook/onchain-calculation/README.md

 If you don't know [foundry](https://github.com/foundry-rs/foundry) - check it out and get familiar with it.
 It will speed up your contract development a lot.

 ## Usage
-First export your rpc_url as an environment variable, or start the tests with the env.
+First export your rpc_url as an environment variable, or start the tests with the env set.
 You can use your own node, infura, alchemy or what ever you want.

 ```shell
 export export RPC_MAINNET=https://your-node-url